Nasdaq leads stocks higher as election too close to call

 Stocks, Oil Push Higher

-Dow Jones Industrial Average futures, along with S&P 500 futures struggled to push higher.
-The tech-heavy NASDAQ, which had been under pressure last week, surged, rising over 2.5% by 6:30 a.m.
+Dow Jones Industrial Average futures, along with S&P 500 futures pushed higher, gaining 0.5% and 1.5%, respectively.
+The tech-heavy NASDAQ, which had been under pressure last week, surged, rising over 3.5% by 8:15 a.m.
 ET.

 The gains follow the best Election Day performance for stocks since 2008.